epfl-theos/koopmans/docs/tutorials/tutorial_5.rst

   :emphasize-lines: 3
   :lineno-start: 23

-Note that this ``.xyz`` file contains five confiugurations of water.
+Note that this ``.xyz`` file contains five configurations of water.

 Finally, to enable the machine-learning process we provide a ``ml`` block and set ``train`` to ``true``: